DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 As a result, the list of books is rendered on the page according to the specified template.
 We took a small part of the list just for a convenience sample, in real-life practice, the list can be very huge.

-Let's add a new book to the list.
+Now, let's add a new book to the list.
 To do that, we need to use the [](../data_collection/api/datacollection_add_method.md/) method of DataCollection:

 ```js
 list.data.add(